Skip to content

 Ancient Pluvial Lakes of North America and What They Can Tell Us about Climate Change

-Datasets of paleoenvironmental variability contained in a variety of pluvial lakes is a treasure-trove of past climate which can provide a firm baseline for current debates and studies regarding current hypothesis of present-day climate change.
+Datasets of paleoenvironmental variability contained in a variety of pluvial lakes is a treasure-trove of past climate conditions.

 Ptolemy's World Map from Geographia (~150 CE), reproduced in the 15th Century.